wydengyre/bitextual/README.md

 For an example of output, see the included French-English copy of [Madame Bovary](https://htmlpreview.github.io/?https://github.com/wydengyre/bitextual/blob/main/test/bovary.aligned.html).

+Alignment quality can vary significantly depending on the nature of the translation.
+Broadly speaking, more liberal translations, especially those where the translator has extensively modified sentence and paragraph breaks, will align more poorly.

 That file is generated with the following command:

 ```sh